michelleful/CV/README.md

 Summary
 -------
-* Python developer with a background in speech & language processing and web development.
+* Full-stack developer with 8 years of experience in Python
-* Excellent analytic skills honed via degrees in linguistics and mathematics and a penchant for solving puzzles.
+* Background in speech & language processing and web development
-* Passionate about learning and helping others learn.
+* Excellent analytic skills honed via degrees in linguistics and mathematics and a penchant for solving puzzles

 Education
 ---------